-Robbery

-If a stranger demands you to surrender your money and/or personal belongings on the street, please stay calm and give them what they want.
-Under no circumstances try to resist, your personal safety is much more important than any material belongings you might lose.
+Accidents on the road when you call from a mobile phone Accidents on the road when you can from a mobile phone #767 General information (telephone numbers, addresses, etc.) 113 Robbery If a stranger demands you to surrender your money and/or personal belongings on the street, please stay calm and give them what they want.
+Under no circumstances try to resist, your students to provide any necessary help.